Family and Medical - FMLA Leave

 - How does the FMLA leave eligibility apply to student employees, graduate assistants, and professionals-in-training (95xx job codes)?

-Student employees, graduate assistants, and professionals-in-training (95xx job codes) are eligible for FMLA leave.
-All employees regardless of employee group must meet the eligibility criteria of 12 months employment at the University and 1,250 hours worked in the 12 months preceding the leave.
-These individuals oftentimes do not meet the hours worked requirement so to be eligible for FMLA leave.
+Student employees, graduate assistants, and professionals-in-training (95xx job codes) are eligible for FMLA leave, provided they meet the eligibility requirements (12 months employment at the University and 1,250 hours worked in the 12 months preceding the leave).

 - How is FMLA usage counted during holiday weeks?

 A holiday during a full week of FMLA leave has no effect; the week is still counted as one week of FMLA leave.
-If an employee works any part of a workweek during which a holiday falls, the holiday does not count as FMLA leave unless the employee was scheduled to work on the holiday.
+If the Eligible Individual works any part of a workweek during which a holiday falls, the holiday does not count as FMLA leave unless the Eligible Individual was scheduled to work on the holiday.